LCSO: Otter Creek burglary suspects arrested

-OTTER CREEK, Fla.
-(WCJB) — Two men were arrested after Levy County deputies said they burglarized a home in Otter Creek.
+Two men were arrested after Levy County deputies said they burglarized a home in Otter Creek.

 In a press release, LCSO said they responded to a home on Commissary Road on June 6 that had been burglarized.